 This book is the culmination of years of research, and it is accessable both to casual fans of the paranormal and anyone interested in Illinois history and folklore (or, what I like to call “folk history”).
 It’s fun, informative, and greatly entertaining.
 Even though I wrote the book, I became engrossed in it as soon as I got the preview copy in my hands.
 It’s not every day an author can say that!

 The book is divided up into four sections:

 - Haunted Colleges and Universities

 - Rivers and Roads

 I promise you, you have never seen most of this information before!
 If you think you’ve read everything there is to know about Airtight Bridge from my previous writing, you are mistaken.
 Paranormal Illinois is the first and only book to contain the complete story, featuring interviews and first hand accounts by people who were involved with the case.
 This book also contains a detailed history of the abandoned schoolhouse along Shoe Factory Road, as well as camp St. Francis and “the Gate.”

 Paranormal Illinois is available at several fine retailers, as well as a local bookstore near you.
 If you don’t find it there, ask them to order it!
 The book is also available online at the following websites:

 So what are you waiting for?
 Order it today before it’s sold out!

-Posted on March 1, 2010, in My Books and tagged Airtight Bridge, Archer Avenue, Ashmore Estates, Eastern Illinois University, Folklore, ghost stories, Haunted College, Haunted Road, Illinois State, Paranormal Illinois, resurrection mary, Rockford College, Western Illinois University.
+Posted on March 1, 2010, in My Books and tagged Archer Avenue, Ashmore Estates, Eastern Illinois University, Folklore, Ghost Stories, Haunted College, Haunted Road, Illinois State, Paranormal Illinois, resurrection mary, Rockford College.
 Bookmark the permalink.
 1 Comment.